 The background to this is that there is a difference between the Greek and the Hebrew mindset.
 We have briefly touched on that before.
 Let’s be clear, I am not talking about reading scripture in the Greek and Hebrew languages, but about our way of looking at things when we approach scripture.
-Here are a couple of PowerPoint slides I use to illustrate some of that:
+Here are a couple of tables I often use to illustrate some of that:

 You will recognise many of the approaches in the left hand columns.
 They sum up how most of us have been taught, and have affected how we view everything.
 God is removing stumbling blocks, and we are going to find that the Greek mindset is increasingly going to be challenged.